abdullin/geyser-net/README.md

 [Real-time Analytics with Go and LMDB](https://abdullin.com/bitgn/real-time-analytics/).

 This .NET project was eventually ported to golang for the reasons outlined in the previous article.
-All further development happens there, this .NET version is currently unmaintained.
+All further development happens in [cellar](https://github.com/abdullin/cellar), this .NET version is currently unmaintained.

 # License